 As explained in the introduction, the purpose of the two-year conditional green card from the USCIS perspective is to stop people fraudulently getting lawful permanent residence in the United States.
 Therefore, the most important aspect of your application for conditional green card renewal is demonstrating the good faith of your marriage.

 For people who are still married, that might be relatively easy.
 For example, if you have purchased a home together, evidence of that purchase is a great way to show the good faith of your marriage.
 Likewise, if you are fortunate enough to have a child together, a copy of your child’s birth certificate would be excellent evidence to include in your I-751 application.
 Ownership of other property, like cars or campers also helps your case.
 Evidence that you have joint accounts together, bank accounts or loans is also excellent evidence.
 Affidavits from friends or relatives who are familiar with your marriage also help.

 As a conditional green card holder, you will complete the application, form I-751, and gather the supporting documentation to submit to the USCIS.
 You must submit no later than the expiration of your conditional permanent residency status otherwise USCIS will start removal proceedings against you.
 If your card expires, you have no status whatsoever in the United States.
 You may submit your application up to 90 days before your conditional green card expiring.
 We recommend submitting as soon as possible before 90 days.
 In this way you will not run the risk of having a driver’s license expire due to no proof that you are lawful permanent resident.

-If you submit a timely and approvable I-751 application to the USCIS, they will accept it and send you a receipt notice that serves to extend your lawful permanent residency for one more year.
+If you submit a timely and approvable I-751 application to the USCIS, they will accept it and send you a receipt notice that serves to extend your lawful permanent residency for eighteen months.
 You can use this receipt notice to renew your driver’s license, and confirm your eligibility to remain employed.